St. Albans School (Washington, D.C.): Traditions

 St. Albans has a dress code.
 Students are required to wear a jacket and tie, although dress shoes are no longer required.
+Students also can choose the option of wearing a turtleneck and sweater.

 All students and faculty members eat together in the school’s refectory each day.
 Students are assigned randomized seating every few weeks, and are encouraged to engage with peers in older and younger grades.

 The Upper School student council is composed of three prefects from each grade and five from the senior class, with a head prefect elected by the entire Upper School.
 Students also elect vestry members from each grade to run chapel services.
 Seniors are encouraged to give chapel talks to the student body during their final year at the school.

 The boy chorister program remains an integral part of the Lower School, with around a dozen singers each year.
 For non-choristers, music remains an important part of the school.
 The Upper School chorale—combined with NCS—often has as many as 160 singers, although numbers have decreased since the COVID-19 pandemic.
 Orchestra, jazz band, and a cappella are similarly popular.